 1981, firefighters and Town officials begin discussions on contract, cost, service, and merger issues, per Chief Hight's August 13th proposal.
 (August 31, 1981)

 1981, firefighters and Town officials agree to combine fire departments, to merge the rural and Town fire districts governed by a board of directors with equal representation from both rural and Town areas.
 Both areas will contribute to the fire budget based on their proportional shares of the tax base.
 In recent inventory of equipment, apart from the buildings, both departments are about equal.
 At present replacement value, Town fire department has $152,000 worth of equipment and the rural fire department has $130,000 worth.
 Benefits from the proposed merger include the ability of the merged department to fight fires from the Franklin County line to the Neuse River and greater water availability with quick-dump tankers, in lieu of the Town's poor water pressure.

-1981, Wake Forest Fire Department #2, in operation since1942, officially merges with Wake Forest Fire Department and closes it station on Taylor St.
+1981, Wake Forest Fire Company #2, in operation since1942, officially merges with Wake Forest Fire Department and closes it station on Taylor St.

 1982, apparatus dedication: 1981 FMC / Slagle tanker, 1,500 gallons.
 Cost $56,000.
 Delivered to rural department.
 It is named Tanker 68 (February 28, 1982)

 1982, Lewis B. Nuckles Award created and awarded to the fireman of the year.
 The inaugural winner is Hubert Denton.